 WHAT CAN YOU DO DURING QUARANTINE IN REYKJAVIK?

-First evening, my mother asked me during a phone call How are the people in Iceland?
-I was in an apartment in the very center of Reykjavik and I replied that I don’t know because I have not seen any yet.
+The first evening, my mother asked me during a phone call How are the people in Iceland?
+I was in an apartment in the very centre of Reykjavik and I replied that I don’t know because I have not seen any yet.
 The capital of Iceland is a small city where, even under normal circumstances, you would probably not experience big crowds or traffic jams.

-However, at the end of August 2020 the city was really deserted.
-After all, almost all tourists were gone – except us!
-Only on weekends it was a little bit more lively and you could hear some music or people laughing here and there.
+However, at the end of August 2020, the city was really deserted.
+After all, almost all the tourists were gone – except us!
+Only on weekends, it was a little bit more lively and you could hear some music or people laughing here and there.
 However, during the week, Reykjavik was really empty.
-So there was no problem with going for a walk around the city center during the quarantine, because it was super easy to keep 2 meters distance from other people.
+So there was no problem with going for a walk around the city centre during the quarantine because it was super easy to keep 2 meters distance from other people.

 THE GROTTA ISLAND

 In my opinion, this is the coolest place you can visit while being in quarantine.
 It’s about 4-5 km from the city centre, so it’s a perfect half-day trip.
 You can go there through the city or along the road by the ocean, where if you are lucky you can even see whales.